rainaarya/Refresher_Module_OS/Assignment1/README.txt

 This question has no Subparts.
 The program takes input via command line arguments.
 The C file name for the same is 'a1q1.c' and the executable file name is 'a1q1'

+To compile explicitly use 'gcc a1q1.c -o a1q1' and run using ./a1q1

 To test the program: The program takes command line arguments as source and destination filenames and copies the source to the destination using fread() and fwrite().
 Run the program, with source and destination filenames as arguments.
 After executition, the copied file is then generated in the folder.
 For example, './a1q1 hello.bin bye.bin' will copy the contents of file hello.bin (if it exists) to bye.bin.
 If source file